Ed-Fi-Exchange-OSS/DataChecker/Readme.md

 * More detailed user instructions can be found at: [Data Checker Overview and User Guide](https://docs.google.com/document/d/17FkjSqg55-MOvFxpmbAZ06okIdxyjXhHoN4DnxgIC8A/)

 # Known Issues #
-## Why is Data Checker only showing a blank page?
+## a) Why is Data Checker only showing a blank page?
 The issue could be caused because we have different version of Angular Clic and Node in our environment.
 Data checker needs: